 Last year’s pandemic threw almost all industries out of gear.
-Years of forecasts and predictions could not anticipate the global economy brake that was Covid.
+Years of forecasts and predictions could not anticipate the global economy break that was Covid.

 from 0.4% in Q4 20-21 to 1.6% in Q1 of 21-22

-it is by and large attributed to real estate being a long-term asset and is slightly insulated to epidemics and recessions.
+It is by and large attributed to real estate being a long-term asset and is slightly insulated from epidemics and recessions.

 There have been promising trends in terms of where this sector is headed.
 Here are a few snapshots:

-— Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to best commercial real estate resurgence
+-- Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to the best commercial real estate resurgence

-— The real estate sector has been an attractive investment option for MNCs for years now, and this trend is still on an upswing.
+-- The real estate sector has been an attractive investment option for MNCs for years, and this trend is still up.
 India has been a lucrative option for global brands to make their South Asia presence felt.

-— As predicted by IBEF’s Real Estate Industry Analysis ’20, Indian real estate sector is well on its way to become a $1tn behemoth by 2030.
+-- As predicted by IBEF’s Real Estate Industry Analysis ’20, the Indian real estate sector is well on its way to becoming a $1tn behemoth by 2030.

-Perhaps the most significant trendsetter that the sector has seen in the recent past is Fractional Investment.
-It is gaining traction in residential as well as commercial aspects of the sector.
+Perhaps the most significant trendsetter the sector has seen in the recent past is Fractional Investment.
+It is gaining traction in the residential as well as commercial aspects of the sector.

 Here are a few salient features of Fractional Investment:

-— Fractional investments have a higher control through ownership.
-Where Real Estate Investment Trusts (REITs) are obligated to invest 80 per cent of the pool in completed and rent generating properties, fractional investment has an obligation to invest 100 per cent.
+-- Fractional investments have a higher control through ownership.
+Where Real Estate Investment Trusts (REITs) are obligated to invest 80 percent of the pool is completed and rent-generating properties, fractional investment has an obligation to invest 100 percent.

 -- Unlike REITs, fractional investments present a much wider portfolio of opportunities, making this channel a route to high-value high-return properties.
 As laid out above, commercial properties in Noida aspect will continue to stay strong and attract investments.